-The University Student Wellbeing and Disability Support (SWDC) offers professional and confidential information, advice and guidance to students on a broad range of issues which may affect them during their studies.
+The Student Advice Centre (SAC) offers professional and confidential information, advice and guidance to students on a broad range of issues which may affect them during their studies.
+In September the service was expanded and there are now Centres on both campuses.